DormanLab/AmpliCI/daumi.md

 In addition, you may find the following software useful to implement the DAUMI pipeline:

-- Automatic selection of [rho](#parameter) requires the [Fastest Fourier Transform of the West](https://tlo.mit.edu/technologies/fftw-fastest-fourier-transform-west) library.
+- Automatic selection of command-line option [rho](#parameter) requires the [Fastest Fourier Transform of the West](https://tlo.mit.edu/technologies/fftw-fastest-fourier-transform-west) library.
 - Processing of the FASTQ files in the pipeline may be easiest with [seqkit](https://github.com/shenwei356/seqkit).

 We use both software packages in the tutorial and demonstrations below.